hashicorp/terraform-website/content/source/docs/enterprise/sentinel/integrate-vcs.html.md

 ### Configure the `tfe` Provider

-Configure the `tfe` provider with your API token and hostname variables.
-Make sure the provider is set to version 0.3 or higher.
+Configure the `tfe` provider (version 0.3 or higher) with your API token and hostname variables.

 ```hcl
 provider "tfe" {